Environmental Laboratory Services

 Water and Wastewater

-Water analysis is a very important strategic tool for optimum maintenance and operation of water treatment facilities such as WTP, STP, ETP, RO, NANO, UF and DM.
+Water analysis is a very important strategic tool for optimum operation and maintenance of water and wastewater treatment facilities such as WTP, STP, ETP, RO, NANO, UF and DM.
 Our sampling teams are well trained and fully equipped for collection of high-quality field samples to obtain technically accurate results.
-By testing at our own facility, and with a great emphasis on quality control and sample integrity, customer receives accurate results in a timely manner.
+By testing at our own NABL licensed facility, and with a great emphasis on quality control and sample integrity, customer receives accurate results in a timely manner for all their environmental related services in Chennai as mentioned below.

 The below are some of the regulatory body standards and its requirements